tldr-pages/tldr/pages/common/gcloud-init.md

 `gcloud init --skip-diagnostics`

-- Allow to use console for authentication:
+- Allow using the console for authentication:

 `gcloud init --console-only`